viamrobotics/docs/docs/manage/CLI.md

      You can find your location ID by running `viam locations list` or by visiting your [robot fleet's page](https://app.viam.com/robots) in the Viam app.
    - `org-id` is an optional organization ID to attach the key to.
      You can find your organization ID by running `viam organizations list` or by visiting your organization's **Settings** page in [the Viam app](https://app.viam.com/).
-     If omitted, the key will attempt to attach itself to the organization of the location if there is only one organization associated with that location.
+     If only one organization owns the location, you can omit the parameter.
-     If there are multiple organizations associated with that location, the operation will fail and you will need to specify the `org-id` explicitly.
+     If multiple organizations own the location, you must specify the `org-id` explicitly.
    - `key-name` is an optional name for your API key.
      If omitted, a name will be auto-generated based on your login info and the current time.